abhishekk-raj/Milestone/docs/documentation.md

 ## State

 - The state object is where you store property values that belong to the component.
-- React components have a built-in state object.
+- React class components have a built-in state object, For function component, we can use `useState` hooks.
 - When the state object changes, the component re-renders.
 - The state object is initialized in the constructor
 - The state object can contain as many properties as you like